Are engaged in an academic program that also nurtures their curiosity and innate love of learning.

 We are grounded in the same core values that have guided our elementary school for over 30 years, but we have customized our high school program specifically to embrace and meet the unique developmental needs of teenagers.

 Many schools are shifting to project-based and inquiry-based learning, which we fully embrace in our high school program, though we take it one step further by incorporating passion-based learning.
 This idea was implemented at Google in 2007 to give each employee the opportunity to dedicate a percentage of their work week to a project they came up with and that was deeply meaningful to them.
 Progressive schools around the world have started to adapt this idea of “learning based on one’s passions or interests” into their educational programs with phenomenal outcomes.
 As one passion-based educator described it: “The students become unstoppable.”

 Being a teen can be really stressful!
 Mindfulness is a powerful way to handle stress, and live life more fully.
 By teaching our students simple mindfulness skills tailored to teenagers, our aim is to give them a tool to help them feel calmer when they’re stressed and more focused when they have to do something difficult or complicated.

 When a teenager engages in the arts, they develop motivation and confidence, and they expand their creative and dynamic ways of thinking.
 As with our elementary school, we are dedicated to making the arts a regular part of our high school program.
-Classes will be taught by talented specialists in each area and include dance, choir, visual arts and drama.
+Classes will be taught by talented specialists in each area and include drama, visual arts, and hip-hop.